-(I will say that I still use old type of black coils, not X35 XP Deus coils).
+(I will say that I still use old types of black coils, not X35 XP Deus coils).

-To clear my conscience, I take a magnet of 80 kg (40 mm in diameter) and walk around those place where the coil contains the circuit board with an LED.
+To clear my conscience, I take a magnet of 80 kg (40 mm in diameter) and walk around those places where the coil contains the circuit board with an LED.

-After that the frequencies on the board are switched with a delay, and the coil except for 18 frequency does not generate anything (ie, works only at 18 frequency).
+After that, the frequencies on the board are switched with a delay, and the coil except for 18 frequency does not generate anything (ie, it works only at 18 frequency).

-Having studied all available information and datashits of XP Deus coils, I understood that there are polarized relays with their magnet inside.
+Having studied all available information and data on XP Deus coils, I understood that there are polarized relays with their magnet inside.
 By the way, it is thanks to them you can hear light clicks when switching on the metal detector or when you switch from another search program.

 Axicom IM41 3vDC relays.
 Also suitbale: Omron G6K 3vDC, IM41 3V